openebs/website/website/src/blogs/2018-09-27-celebrate-hacktoberfest-2018-with-openebs.md

 ***11:00–12:00 PM — On-demand 30 minute sessions such as Kubernetes 101 / OpenEBS 101***
 ![Onsite Hacktoberfest workshops in Bangalore](/public/images/blog/event-details.png)

-To help the beginners start their open-source journey, there will be 101-level courses in the mornings.
+To help beginners start their open-source journey, there will be 101-level courses in the mornings.
 All workshop participants will receive help from our team in getting started, and they all get to win the special edition t-shirts.
 Bring your own hacking gear, such as laptops!

 *As you will be lost in code while you are at the open-source cafe, we will bring the lunch to your hacking table :) Submit a PR on those days at the venue, collect the hacktoberfest t-shirt from the OpenEBS team, and if you order a beverage, that beer is on us.
 Yes, bring it on! :)*